-Black pepper Orlandosidee® comes from Cameroon and is according to our international chefs the best pepper in the world.
+Black pepper Orlandosidee® comes from Cameroon and is, according to our international chefs, the best pepper in the world.

-Why makes this black pepper so special?
+Why makes this black pepper so unique?

 Black pepper Orlandosidee® is picked when it reaches maturity and instantly dried under the sun of Cameroon.
 Its original green cover turns black and becomes wrinkles.

 How does this black pepper taste?

 This extraordinary black pepper has a sharp taste, with delicate woody notes.

 What is the Orlandosidee® black pepper used for?